HIS 101, 102 THE UNITED STATES I & II / 3 credits each

 HIS 331 THE MIDDLE AGES / 3 credits

-This course is a survey of the History of Europe from the fall of the Roman Empire to the end of the 15th century.
-Topics include the Christianization of Europe, the evolution of feudalism, the rise of the papacy, the Crusades and the Hundred Years' War.
-Prerequisites: HIS 201/RPH 201 or permission of the instructor.
+Survey of European history from the fall of the Roman Empire to the end of the 15th century.
+Topics include the Christianization of Europe, the evolution of feudalism, the rise of the papacy, the Crusades, and the Hundred Years’ War.
+Prerequisites: HIS 201 or RPH 201 or permission of the instructor.
 (Same as RPH 331).

 HIS 334 RECENT EUROPEAN HISTORY / 3 credits